locka99/opcua/samples/demo-server/README.md

 * More sophisticated logging and data capture

-The demo-server enables the `http` feature in `opcua-server` so it can display metrics from `http://localhost:8585`, however you must start it from the correct directory for the content to resolve.
+The demo-server enables the `http` feature in `opcua-server` so it can display metrics from `http://localhost:8585`, however you must start it from the `demo-server` directory so it can find its html and other resources.

 ```
 cd opcua/samples/demo-server